andres-teleport/overseer/README.md

 ./cli -start ls -- -lh /
 ```

+## Instructions

-### Running tests
+### Running the tests

 The tests will need to run under a privileged user (i.e. using `sudo`) unless
 the current user has enough permissions to modify the cgroup2 filesystem.

-## Instructions

-### Running the tests

 ```
-./test.sh
+sudo ./test.sh
 ```

 ### Building the binaries